-How to Travel the World When You’re a Poor Young Adult
+How to Travel the World When You’re A Broke Young Adult

-In this post, I’m about to show you exactly how easy it is to travel the world when you’re a poor young adult.
+In this post, I’m about to show you exactly how easy it is to travel the world when you’re a broke young adult.

 In order to make travel happen on a meager salary, you’ll need a combination of the five things listed below: